MicrosoftDocs/architecture-center/docs/reference-architectures/enterprise-integration/queues-events-content.md

 ## Security

-To secure Service Bus,use [Azure Active Directory (Azure AD) authentication](/azure/service-bus-messaging/service-bus-authentication-and-authorization#azure-active-directory) paired with [managed identities](/azure/service-bus-messaging/service-bus-managed-service-identity).
+To secure Service Bus, use [Azure Active Directory (Azure AD) authentication](/azure/service-bus-messaging/service-bus-authentication-and-authorization#azure-active-directory) paired with [managed identities](/azure/service-bus-messaging/service-bus-managed-service-identity).
 Azure AD integration for Service Bus resources provides Azure role-based access control (RBAC) for fine-grained control over a client’s access to resources.
 You can use Azure RBAC to grant permissions to a security principal, which may be a user, a group, or an application service principal (a managed identity in this case).
-The security principal is authenticated by Azure AD to return an OAuth 2.0 token.
-The token can be used to authorize a request to access a Service Bus resource (queue, topic, and so on).

-Alternatively, you can use [shared access signature (SAS)](/azure/service-bus-messaging/service-bus-authentication-and-authorization#shared-access-signature).
+Where Azure AD isn't available, you can use [shared access signature (SAS)](/azure/service-bus-messaging/service-bus-authentication-and-authorization#shared-access-signature).
 You can grant a user access to Service Bus resources with specific rights by using [SAS authentication](/azure/service-bus-messaging/service-bus-sas).

 If you need to expose a Service Bus queue or topic as an HTTP endpoint, for example, to post new messages, use API Management to secure the queue by fronting the endpoint.
 You can then secure the endpoint with certificates or OAuth authentication as appropriate.
 The easiest way to secure an endpoint is using a logic app with an HTTP request/response trigger as an intermediary.